DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-Below I’ve created a complete and ranked list of the best Paul Thomas Anderson movies including famous quotes from each movie.
+Below, I’ve created a complete and ranked list of the best Paul Thomas Anderson movies, focusing on their artistic quality, critical acclaim, and their enduring influence on film.

 9. Inherent Vice (2014)